martinfridrich/back-end/README.md

 # Back-end

-## !!!WARN: All developmet should be done in doecker container
+## !!!WARN: All developmet should be done inside docker container

 ## Development